Trips

 Entry

 Driving west along Bells Line of Road, turn left just before the road goes over the railway bridge between Bell and Clarence, at MGA435928.
 Follow the sealed road right then left, and then drive along the road alongside the railway until you reach a usually locked gate after about 300m.
 Turn left on to a fire trail, and then right after about 100m.
-Follow this road for another 700m to a junction with 3 fire trails.
-2WD cars may need to park here.
-The leftmost trail from here leads to the upper dam.
+Follow this road for another 1.1km, avoiding several turnoffs to the left, to a large clearing with a fence.
+Most vehicles won't get more than about 100m further, so park here.

-Follow the track E and NE over and down the hill to the bottom car park, and then turn right on a rutted out 4wd track down to the lower dam.
+Follow the fire trail E through a gate for 150m, then left (NE) for 150m over and down the hill to the bottom car park.
+Turn right (SE) on a rutted out 4wd track down to the lower dam.

 Scramble down into the dry creek bed below the dam and follow it through the climbing area to the right.